alexssh/vibe-ui-lib/README.md

 - The component named Checkbox that selected in Figma.
 - The component represents a checkbox control + label that a user can select or deselect.
 - Implement the checkbox control as a private subcomponent in the Checkbox folder (not publicly exported).
+- Import { Checkbox } from "radix-ui" to impletent the control.
+- The indicator is not provided by Figma and should be rendered inside a div with aria-hidden="true" of the CheckboxControl function.
+Use Icon with glyph="check" to replicate the visual design.
-- The public Checkbox component controls state for both the control and the label; state changes affect styling (e.g., checked, focused, disabled, error if specified).
+- The public Checkbox component controls state for both the control and the label; state changes affect styling (e.g., checked, focus, disabled, hover, etc. if specified).
 - Export publicly only Checkbox.
 ```